awsdocs/amazon-sumerian-user-guide/doc-source/assets-vrtools.md

 # Amazon Sumerian Virtual Reality Tools<a name="assets-vrtools"></a>

-Sumerian provides a pack of VR\-related assets to make it easy to enable VR in your scene\.
+Sumerian provides a pack of virtual reality \(VR\)\-related assets to make it easy to enable VR in your scene\.
 The asset pack includes a VR camera that lets the user enter VR mode, and VR controllers for interacting with the environment\.

 **Supported Hardware**